ballerina-platform/ballerina-distribution/examples/http-service-and-resource-paths/http_service_and_resource_paths.md

 # REST service - Service and resource paths

-The `service-path` is defined in the service declaration and the `resource-path` is defined in the resource method definition.
-Each resource can be invoked by using the `service-path`, `resource-path`, and `resource-accessor`.
-In an HTTP resource, `resource-accessor` confines the resource to a specific HTTP method.
+The `service path` is defined in the service declaration and the `resource path` is defined in the resource method definition.
+Each resource can be invoked by using the `service path`, `resource path`, and `resource accessor`.
+In an HTTP resource, the `resource accessor` confines the resource to a specific HTTP method.

 ::: code http_service_and_resource_paths.bal :::